Marmaduke: Reception

 Brad Anderson won the National Cartoonists Society's Reuben Award for Newspaper Panel Cartoon in 1978, and the George Arents Pioneer Medal for Syracuse University alumni in 1999.

 As of 2015, Marmaduke continues to be widely syndicated, and is popular with readers.
 Attempts to cancel Marmaduke have drawn protest, such as those by readers of The Toronto Star in 1999, of the Sarasota Herald Tribune in 2007, and of the Chicago Sun-Times in 1986.

 Criticism

-The strip's longevity and perceived monotony have been noted by satirical publications such as The Onion and have made it the butt of jokes.
+The strip's longevity and perceived monotony have been noted by publications such as The Onion and have made it the butt of jokes.
 It has become "a hot source of retro-ironic-subversive humor."
 For example, a blog called "Joe Mathlete Explains Today's Marmaduke" deconstructs the strip to offer an alternative explanation for what is happening in the drawing.
 Another blog called "Marmaduke Can Vote" gives each panel a political slant, while another called "Poignant Marmaduke" changes all the captions to make the comics sad.
 Additionally, "The Marmaduke Project" re-imagines Marmaduke in other forms.

-In his satirical analysis at The Comic Strip Doctor, David Malki of Wondermark ranked Marmaduke among "the worst newspaper comic strips," alongside Heathcliff, Family Circus, and Dennis the Menace.
+The Comic Strip Doctor, David Malki of Wondermark included Marmaduke for analysis of strips he disliked, alongside Heathcliff, Family Circus, and Dennis the Menace.